CollectQT/qapc/templates/content/contract.md

 2. The sale of the content goes to all the workers involved with making it.
 This is relative to the percent that they are supposed to get from the production.

-2. The percentage that individual roles will receive from the shoot are shown in the Payment Scaling Document
+2. The percentage that individual roles will receive from the shoot are shown in the Payment Scaling Document.
 These percentages are for contractors only excluding when a staff member is a performer

 2. The people involved who are not performers are known as auxiliary staff